I received your letter today stating that Calvary Chapel Houston voted on

 So where am I at?
 I’ve given up on ministry and church in general.
 The

-first church I attended as an adult, (redacted), rejected me
+first church I attended as an adult, Grace Community Church, rejected me

 after 3 years because I rejected the hyper-charismatic movement with the